-The Court of the Appellate Division affirmed Hedgespeth’s conviction for possession of a gun, holding that, though the trial court erred in admitting the defendant’s prior convictions, the error was harmless.
+The Court of the Appellate Division affirmed the defendant’s conviction for possession of a gun, holding that, though the trial court erred in admitting the defendant’s prior convictions, the error was harmless.
 The Court also ruled that an NJ State Police “no-permit” affidavit is non-testimonial hearsay, and its admission without the signer’s appearance did not … Read more

-The Superior Court reversed the trial court’s order, which granted a motion in lime, holding that the trial court abused its discretion in excluding evidence related to the causation of the victim’s death.
+In Commonwealth v.
+DiStefano, the Superior Court ruled that the trial court abused its discretion in excluding evidence related to causation of the victim’s death.

 Bill Clinton made us all ask what the definition of “is” is.
-Now the Supreme Court in debated the meaning of “any” ruled that the Commonwealth may not establish a prima facie case at a preliminary hearing with hearsay alone, overruling Commonwealth v.
-Ricker.
+In Commonwealth v.
+McClelland, the PA Supreme Court debated the meaning of “any,” overruled Commonwealth v.
+Ricker, and held that the Commonwealth may not establish a prima facie case at a preliminary hearing with hearsay alone.

-The Superior Court affirmed Talley’s convictions for stalking and related crimes.
-On appeal, Talley unsuccessfully argued that the trial court erred when: 1. it denied his 600B motion; 2. it sentenced him on two different sections of PA’s stalking statute; and 3. it admitted screenshots of text messages from … Read more
+In Commonwealth v.
+Tallley, the Superior Court affirmed the defendant’s convictions for stalking and related crimes.
+On appeal, the defendant unsuccessfully argued that the trial court erred when: 1. it denied his 600B motion; 2. it sentenced him on two different sections of PA’s stalking statute; and 3. it admitted screenshots of text messages from … Read more